Ag Career Profile: International Trade Specialist

 Agriculture has run in Elizabeth Riley's blood since she was born.
-Raised on a sheep and goat farm in Hopkinsville, Kentucky by her mother who is a 4-H agent, she knew her path always involved agriculture.
+Raised on a sheep and goat farm in Hopkinsville, Kentucky by her mother who was a 4-H agent, and her father who was the editor of the Kentucky New Era, she knew her path always involved agriculture.
 She just wasn't sure how.

 After receiving her bachelor's degree in Animal Science from the University of Kentucky and her master's degree in Ruminant Nutrition from Virginia Tech University, she landed herself at the United States Department of Agriculture (USDA) as an International Trade Specialist in Washington, D.C.